 Please send inquiries on the artist-in-residence program to email@example.com.

-This residency provides artists the opportunity to be in residence at Brandeis University while working on a significant artistic project in the field of Jewish women’s and gender studies, and to produce an exhibit for the Kniznick Gallery at the Women’s Studies Research Center (WSRC) at Brandeis University.
-The residency will be three to four weeks in length and will take place in April.
-The exhibit will immediately follow and be on view for a minimum of six weeks.
+This residency provides artists the opportunity to be in residence at Brandeis University while working on a significant artistic project in the field of Jewish gender studies., and to produce an exhibit for the Kniznick Gallery at the Women’s Studies Research Center (WSRC) at Brandeis University.
+The residency will begin March 10, 2015 and be 4 - 6 weeks in length.
+The exhibit will coincide with or immediately follow the residency and be on view until mid-June 2015.
+Preference will be given to applicants who create a site-specific exhibit.

 Spring 2014: Jeanne Williamson